DavisK-codes/excel-auto-fill/README.md

    ```bash
    python3 excel-auto-fill.py
    ```
-4.The program will prompt you to enter the file name.
+4. The program will prompt you to enter the file name.
 5. The program will automatically process the input file, generate the output, and open it in Excel.

 ## Future Upgrades